huan1372/CS410_TextInformationSystems/README.md

 This project also provides a Jupyter notebook [Model.ipynb](Model.ipynb) for you to try the model yourself.
 Make sure you change the environment to the virtual environment **CodeSummarization** you created in the Jupyter notebook!

 The model is referred in the backend and return to frontend by flask.
 The code for using the model in the Chrome Extension can be seen in [Chrome-Extension/app.py](Chrome_Extension/app.py).
 Devlopers can change the model to any model that can be used in python code.
-Developers only need to make sure the result of summary text is in the following format as line 34-36 so that frontend can parse the results correctly. \
+Developers only need to make sure the result of summary text is in the following format as line 34-36 so that frontend can parse the results correctly.
+For example, one could try to use Chatgpt API to generate the code summarization.\
 <img width="400px" src="./Images/Example_output.png" />